NewYaroslav/obfy/README.md

     OBFY_DONE
 OBFY_ENDCASE
 ```
-In case the framework is used in debugging mode the macros expand to the following statements:
+With `OBFY_DEBUG` mode enabled the macros expand to the following statements:

 ```cpp
 #define OBFY_CASE(a) switch (a) {